Accessible travel stories and support for travellers and tourism businesses.

 Home / About Belinda

 I am a proud disabled person.
-I have Cerebral Palsy, which means I have a speech impairment and I use a wheelchair.
+I have Cerebral Palsy, which for me means I have a speech impairment, and I use a power wheelchair most of the time.
+Inside a home environment, I can generally mobilise with the assistance of two quad walking sticks or a walker.
 These present their own challenges, but they have also led to incredible opportunities and a path of advocacy, which has become a significant part of my work.
 My motto in life has always been “where there is a will, there is a way.”
 I believe the same applies to accessibility and inclusion.
 I know that accessibility and inclusion can sometimes feel like a challenge or even a fight, but I also know there is always a way to make them possible.
 This is why I founded The Access Journey (TAJ).

 Years as an athlete built resilience and creative problem solving.